License GuideSOC 23-1011

 Read more

-Practicing law without an active license violates state law across the country.
-Penalties vary but typically include civil fines and loss of any income earned from unlicensed work.
-Some states impose criminal penalties for repeat offenses, ranging from short jail sentences to additional fines.
-The specific consequences depend on state law and the circumstances of the violation.
+Practicing law without an active license violates state law everywhere.
+Unlicensed legal practice can result in civil fines and loss of any income earned.
+States may impose criminal penalties for repeat violations.
+The specific consequences depend on state rules and the circumstances of the offense.
+Anyone considering legal work should verify their license status with their state bar association.

 Career Outlook